- News & Events

 See also the Faculty Handbook policies on Childbirth Leave and Workload Reduction

-The Office of the Provost has also prepared a detailed FAQ on these policies, which can be downloaded here.
+The Office of the Provost has also prepared a detailed FAQ on these policies.

 Please contact Alexandra Adams (email@example.com), Director of CAS Faculty Actions, if you have any questions about College policies.